hankjordan/bevy_save/README.md

 ## Stability

-`bevy_save` attempts to provide stability guarantees for [`Snapshot`] serialization and deserialization between crate versions, enforced with unit tests.
+`bevy_save` attempts to provide stability guarantees for [`Snapshot`] serialization and deserialization between crate versions on a best-effort basis, enforced with unit tests.

-If a breaking change is introduced, it will be supported via the `version` method on [`SnapshotDeserializer`].
+If a breaking change is introduced, **the number after the `+` on the crate version will be incremented** and it will be supported via the `version` method on [`SnapshotDeserializer`].

 `bevy_save` relies on serialization to create save files and as such is exposed to internal implementation details for types.
 As a result, Bevy or other crate updates may break your save file format.